 Biography

 Nathalia Milstein was born into a musical family in 1995 in France and received her first piano lessons at the age of 4 from her father Serguei Milstein.
-She went on to study the piano with Nelson Goerner at the Geneva Haute Ecole de Musique, where she completed Bachelor and Master’s degrees with distinction, and with Sir András Schiff at the Barenboim-Saïd Akademie in Berlin.
-In addition, Nathalia attended masterclasses with renowned professors and pianists such as Daniel Barenboim, Menahem Pressler, Mikhail Voskressensky, Emanuel Krasovsky, Elena Ashkenazy, Jan Wijn, and Enrico Pace.
+She went on to study the piano with Nelson Goerner at the Geneva Haute Ecole de Musique, and with Sir András Schiff at the Barenboim-Saïd Akademie in Berlin.
+In addition, Nathalia attended masterclasses with renowned professors and pianists such as Daniel Barenboim, Menahem Pressler, Mikhail Voskressensky, Emanuel Krasovsky, Elena Ashkenazy, Jan Wijn, and Enrico Pace and was participant of the “Building Bridges” programme by Sir Andras Schiff.

-Nathalia’s discography is already impressive: supported by the Safran Foundation (Paris) and the Fondation Tempo (Geneva), Nathalia's debut solo CD features works by Prokofiev and Ravel and was released by the French label Mirare in 2018.
-Her second album, “Visions Fugitives”, was released in September 2021 and was awarded the “Choc Classica” as one of the best recordings of 2021.
-She also recorded Stravinsky's “Capriccio” with Mikko Franck and the Radio France Philharmonic Orchestra as part of an album dedicated to the composer and released by Alpha Classics in September 2022.
+Nathalia's discography is already impressive: supported by the Fondation Safran (Paris) and the Fondation Tempo (Geneva), her first solo CD featuring works by Prokofiev and Ravel was released in 2018 on the French label Mirare.
+Her second album, ‘Visions Fugitives’, was awarded the ‘Choc Classica’ as one of the best recordings of 2021.
+She also recorded Stravinsky's Capriccio with Mikko Franck and the Orchestre Philharmonique de Radio France for Alpha Classics.
+In November 2025, another solo recording, Alla Schumann, was released on the Mirare label.

 Amendments to the biography may not be made on an independent basis.